Updated: Feb 26

-Known as the Venice of the Apes, Annecy is a town located in the southeast of France, not far from the Swiss and Italian borders.
+Known as the Venice of the Alps, Annecy is a town located in the southeast of France, not far from the Swiss and Italian borders.
 With its canals winding through the old town, its castle, and its famous lake, Annecy is an excellent summer destination for your next holiday, a getaway for a night out, a long weekend, or simply on a whim.
 This place holds a special place in my heart as I spent my teenage years here and I still have, to this day, very fond memories.
-I hope this little travel guide will help you experience the magic of Lake Annecy and its medieval town nestled in the spectacular French Alpes.
+I hope this little travel guide will help you experience the magic of Lake Annecy and its medieval town nestled in the spectacular French Alps.

 Considered one of the purest lakes in Europe, Lake Annecy, with its sparkling turquoise waters, is truly a gift from nature.
-There are several beaches around the lake, some for which you have to pay the entry (2/3€ per person) but almost all of which are free from 6 pm.
+There are several beaches around the lake, some for which you have to pay entry (2/3€ per person) but almost all of them are free from 6 pm.
 It is also possible to sunbathe and enjoy the refreshing water from the pontoons.
 Apart from swimming, all water sports such as paddle boarding, water skiing, and sailing are practised on the lake.

 Col de la Forclaz

 The Col de la Forclaz is about a 35mins drive from the centre of Annecy and allows you to get a magnificent view of the entire lake.
 The road to the viewpoint itself is lovely as it runs along the eastern shore of the lake passing through some really pretty villages such as Menthon-Saint-Bernard.
 You will also see a sky dotted with paragliders as the area is a well-known destination for those who practice this extreme sport.

 The road up to the col is mountainous but not difficult and once you arrive at the top, you will be blown away by the beauty of the place with its magnificent mountains, cows swaying their bells whilst they graze in the meadows, and little chalets, not to mention the stunning view!